 Additional FAQs to provide clarification

 The Council on Accreditation also developed several Frequently Asked Questions (FAQs) to provide clarification on AAALAC's interpretation of several potential scenarios derived from the new Guide.
 These FAQs supplement others previously posted on the AAALAC website.

 Background on AAALAC International's

 As mentioned above, AAALAC's adoption of the Three Primary Standards and the new materials resulted from an in-depth analysis of the Guide, Ag Guide and the European Directive conducted by the Council on Accreditation over a two-day retreat during the Summer of 2010 and multiple face-to-face, web-based and teleconference meetings.
 A detailed explanation of how this review was conducted can be found here.

-Our goal is to make the transition to the new standards as seamless as possible for our accredited units.
 Please feel free to contact the AAALAC International offices at firstname.lastname@example.org should you have any questions about this information.